 Each year Mayo Clinic Health System hosts the Big Blue Dragon Boat Festival, which encourages support for breast cancer patients, survivors and caregivers.
 It’s a celebration of the human spirit that promotes fitness and teamwork.

-Center staff members plan and participate in many special events and programs offered within the health care system and the community: We are happy to make referrals and provide information on the numerous community resources available for cancer patients and families.
+Our cancer center team plans and participates in many special events and programs offered within the health care system and community.
+We are happy to make referrals and provide information about community resources available for cancer patients and families.

 National resources available include: